kenzo94/pulumi-auto/htw_ceteris_pulumi/README.md

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
+1. Git
-1. Dependencies
+2. Dependencies
-2. Project Structure
+3. Project Structure
-3. Documentation
+4. Documentation

+# Git
+- To work with Git please see the following steps
+1. Git Clone the Repo
+2. Follow the Instructions from step 2 in Pulumi Stack to connect to the Stack
+3. Check the connection to pulumi stack: pulumi stack

 # Dependencies